-- Almost 1 in 3 US based nursing homes were cited for violations that had the potential to cause harm or had actually caused harm to a senior.
-Almost 10% of all nursing homes had serious violations that caused their residents a serious injury, and/or placed them in risk of death.
+- Almost 1 in 3 US-based nursing homes were cited for violations that had the potential to cause harm or had actually caused harm to a senior.
+Almost 10% of all nursing homes had serious violations that caused their residents a serious injury, and/or placed them at risk of death.

 - After interviewing over 2000 nursing home residents, 44% claimed abuse; while 99% said they had been neglected or that they observed another resident neglected.